Death of John Ward: Day of shooting

-First trial
+Murder trial

 The Central Criminal Court decided to hear the Nally case in Castlebar, making it the first murder trial in Mayo for almost a century; the jury was chosen from a pool of more than 200 locals.
 Travellers' support groups criticised the bias because of the jury's composition, arguing that the murder trial should have been afforded a more independent and objective forum.
 A member of the Law Reform Commission concurred that there was strong case to have such trials take place in Dublin.
+Nally pleaded not guilty to murder and manslaughter charges.